wimpykatana/wimkme/content/blog/react-hooks/index.md

 Now, every time you click the button, the count goes up by 1.

 # useEffect: Handling Side Effects
+**What is it?**
+`useEffect` is a React Hook that allows you to perform side effects in functional components.
+It runs after every render and can be used for data fetching, subscriptions, timers, and more.

 **Why Use It?**
 `useEffect` allows functional components to handle side effects such as fetching data, setting up subscriptions, or manually changing the DOM.